 Cosmetics manufacturers use sensitive ingredients which need to be stored and transported carefully to avoid complications connected with weather, temperature, moisture, and light.
 These considerations raise prices for suppliers and carriers.
 Sustainability and efficiency are therefore key elements of competitively priced production.

 The trend towards individualized and customized beauty products has put a premium on agility to respond to market changes.
 A strong Supplier Relationship Management (SRM) system that supports the segmentation, identification, definition, and automation of market related changes is a valuable tool in this regard.

 Consumers’ desire to get their orders delivered as soon as possible – preferably the same day and perhaps event instantly – requires more flexible transportation solutions.
 With more flexible transportation management, logistics is a viable way to boost customer satisfaction.
 An ideal solution is a decentralized logistics structure.

-For example, AsstrA-Associated Traffic AG solves the “delivery by today” problem by operating logistics and transport processes not from a single head office but from numerous representative offices located close to clients.
-Currently in 2018, AsstrA has a presence on the ground in 18 countries – up from 14 in 2016 and 16 in 2017 – around Europe, the Middle East, and the Far East.
+For example, AsstrA-Associated Traffic AG solves the “delivery by today” problem by operating logistics and transport processes not from a single head office but from numerous representative offices located close to Clients.
+Currently in 2018, AsstrA has a presence on the ground in COUNTRIES – up from 14 in 2016 and 16 in 2017 – around Europe, the Middle East, and the Far East.
 Geographical proximity to cargo helps make instant deliveries actually instant.
 The more countries your logistics provider is physically in, the more likely your customers are to be satisfied with quick deliveries.